Morning Overview on MSN

 Scientists pinpoint the likeliest place on Earth for a meteor strike

-Meteor impacts are one of the few natural disasters that can arrive without warning, crossing the final kilometers of atmosphere in seconds.
-When scientists talk about the likeliest place on Earth for ...
+Meteor impacts are one of the few natural disasters that can arrive without warning, crossing the final kilometers of ...

 Space.com on MSN